GoogleCloudPlatform/genai-product-catalog/README.md

 -->
 # Generative AI Product Catalog

-This repositor contains the following modules:
+## Overview

+Welcome.
+This repository is a compilation of multiple projects that represent a collective of works for Retail product enrichment.
+Each subproject has its own repository and ecosystem, so please visit each to find which best suits your needs.

-* [archives/experiments](archives/experiments/README.md) - The initial experiments that lead to the creation of the following with the advent of Google Gemini.
+* [Applied AI](applied-ai/README.md) - The initial experiments that lead to the creation of the following with the advent of Google Gemini.
-* [modules/digital-commerce](modules/digital-commerce/README.md) - A NodeJS / React API and User Interface that demonstrates the end-to-end workflow of product enrichment.
+* [Digital Commerce](digital-commerce/README.md) - A NodeJS / React API and User Interface that demonstrates the end-to-end workflow of product enrichment.
-* [modules/product-enrichment](modules/product-enrichment/README.md) - A Python API, CLI, and Blueprint for building and running product enrichment at scale.
+* [Product Enrichment ](product-enrichment/README.md) - A Python API, CLI, and Blueprint for building and running product enrichment at scale.